Keep Your Hospital Compliant with OIG’s Work Plan

 As a non-PPS facility, have edits built into your system to check for these services before the claim goes to the payer.
 If you do not have these types of edits currently built into your systems, adding this to your audit plan for the year is a great start.
 Then, work with your software vendor and/or your clearinghouse to get these edits built into your systems.

-Although this is not an item for PPS hospitals, this is a good reminder of three day window, and the recent changes there.
+Although this is not an item for PPS hospitals, this is a good reminder of the three day window, and the recent changes there.
 Statutory changes were made to the three day window in June 2010, and the Inpatient Prospective Payment System (IPPS) rule for 2011 also includes rules on those changes.

 In basic terms, the payment window is now broken into two separate time frames: the day of admission, and the three days prior to admission.
 On the day of admission, all services, diagnostic and non-diagnostic, provided by the admitting hospital or any of its entities must be bundled to, and billed as part of, the inpatient admission.
 Under the old rule, only diagnostic and related non-diagnostic services had to be bundled into that hospital bill.
 The definition of “related” now is redefined by CMS to include any outpatient service “clinically associated with the reason for a patient’s inpatient admission.”
 There is an established item in the 2011 OIG Work Plan dealing with the three day window, although it’s uncertain how these new rules will interact with this already established review.
-Be sure you’re aware of what the current rules are, and your systems are programmed to edit based on those guidelines.
+Be sure you’re aware of what the current rules are, and that your systems are programmed to edit based on those guidelines.

 Medicare Excessive Payments